Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-join-council.md

 candidacy before losing.
 Runners-up are selected after every round and are reserved members in case one of the winners gets forcefully removed.

-> Currently the bond for submitting a council candidacy on AXIASolar is 100 SOLAR, and 0.0033 LUNAR on
+> Currently the bond for submitting a council candidacy on AXIACoin is 100 SOLAR, and 0.0033 LUNAR on
 > AXIALunar.

 It is a good idea to announce your council intention before submitting your candidacy so that your supporters will know when they can start to vote for you.
 You can also vote for yourself in case no one else does.

-Go to [AXIASolar Apps Dashboard](https://axiasolar.js.org/apps) and navigate to the "Council" tab.
+Go to [AXIACoin Apps Dashboard](https://axiasolar.js.org/apps) and navigate to the "Council" tab.
 Click the button on the right that says "Submit Candidacy."

 ![submit candidancy button](../assets/council/axiasolarjs_submit_candidancy.png)